 Mortgages: If homeowners cannot make mortgage payments, contact mortgage servicers to request payment forbearances.
 Forbearances do not forgive the debt, but they may extend loan terms with no late payment fees and no negative reporting to credit bureaus.
 Mortgage lenders/servicers are required to offer mortgage forbearance plans to a New York borrower of a “home loan” who is “in arrears or on a trial period plan, or who has applied for loss mitigation and demonstrates financial hardship.”

-Foreclosures: All pending residential foreclosures in New York are suspended through February 27, 2021.
-In residential foreclosure cases where the homeowner submits a declaration attesting to hardship resulting from or during the COVID-19 pandemic, those cases will be suspended until January 15, 2022, although now the hardship declaration is rebuttable by the foreclosing party.
+Foreclosures: In all residential foreclosure cases where the homeowner submits a declaration attesting to hardship resulting from or during the COVID-19 pandemic, those cases will be suspended until January 15, 2022, although now the hardship declaration is rebuttable by the foreclosing party.
 New residential foreclosure cases started between December 28, 2020 and January 27, 2021, are suspended for sixty (60) days from the date of commencement.
 These suspensions also apply to tax lien foreclosures of residential properties.
 Foreclosures are suspended for all federally insured mortgages until at least June 30, 2021.

 Rental Assistance: For information on NYC rental assistance programs, see: https://www1.nyc.gov/site/hra/help/rental-assistance.page